 Ms. Arnold co-authored a chapter in the 2016 publication "Revolutionizing K-12 Blended Learning through i2Flex Classroom Model."
 In addition, she provides professional development (presentations, workshops and webinars) to other foreign language teachers in Greece and abroad.

 Over the course of the years, Ms. Bakoyannis has held the position of science department chair and coordinator.
-She has also served as a NESA Virtual Science Fair (NVSF) Coordinator as well as a co-advisor for the United Nations Day in the Middle School.
+She has participated in AERO Science workshops as well as NGSS workshops.
+For many years she has served as a NESA Virtual Science Fair (NVSF) Coordinator and has been a co-advisor for the United Nations Day in the Middle School.

-She has co-presented workshops at the ACS Athens Annual Conferences on Learning Differences titled "All for One, Science for All" in 2010, "The NESA Virtual Science Fair: the 21 st century paradigm shift in science learning" in 2014 and "Art Communicates Science" in 2015.
-In 2016, she co-presented at the annual NESA Conference the work done by the Middle School on the refugee/migrant crisis.
+She has co-presented workshops at the ACS Athens Annual Conferences on Learning Differences titled "All for One, Science for All" in 2010, "The NESA Virtual Science Fair: the 21st century paradigm shift in science learning" in 2014 and "Art Communicates Science" in 2015.
+In 2016, she co-presented at the NESA Conference the work done by the Middle School on the refugee/migrant crisis.
 This work was also presented at the ACS Colloquium with teachers and students engaging in a reflective dialogue on stage.
+In 2018, she co-presented at the NESA Spring Educators' Conference an ACS Athens Middle School case study titled "Ethos Education through Collaborative Leadership".

 Ms. Chen was born and raised in Taipei, Taiwan.
 She earned a Ph.D.
 Degree from Immunology Department of National Taiwan University in 2007.
 She was a leader of Master and Ph.D. students and taught them experimental techniques, preparation of grants, and thesis writing in Chinese and English.